cflurin/homebridge-punt/README.md

 # homebridge-punt
-Homebridge-punt is a Plugin for the homebridge server that emulates the iOS HomeKit API.
-Homebridge-punt incorporates a Gateway for the Fhem-Server and an Accessory-Simulator.
+Homebridge-punt is Plugin for Homebridge.
+The Plugin incorporates a Fhem-Gateway and a Simulator.

 **Note: this is a work in progress.**